gui81/docker-alfresco/README.md

 docker run --name alfresco -it --rm -v /host/alfresco_data:/content
 ```
 :warning:<br>
-The directory "/alfresco/alf_data" in this container already have data (keystore,...).<br>
+The directory "/alfresco/alf_data" in this container already has data (keystore,...).<br>
 If you mount a volume at this location using "-v", alfresco may not work.

 ## Database